cseeyangchen/cseeyangchen.github.io/_pages/about.md

 - *2017.09 - 2021.06*, B.Sc., University of Electronic Science and Technology of China (UESTC, 电子科技大学), China

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper has been accepted by [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)!
 - *2024.07*: &nbsp;🎉🎉 One paper has been accepted by ACM MM 2024!
 - *2024.05*: &nbsp;🎉🎉 One paper has been accepted by [IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7333)!
 - *2023.12*: &nbsp;🎉🎉 I am admitted to the Ph.D. program at The Hong Kong Polytechnic University (PolyU) under the supervision of [Prof. Jingcai Guo](https://jingcaiguo.github.io/).